emptymonkey/shelljack/README.md

 **What exactly is "shelljacking"?**

-This is the term I use to describe the [pseudo-terminal](http://en.wikipedia.org/wiki/Pseudo_terminal) [mitm attack](http://en.wikipedia.org/wiki/Man-in-the-middle_attack) used by _shelljack_.
+This is the term I use to describe a [pseudo-terminal](http://en.wikipedia.org/wiki/Pseudo_terminal) [mitm attack](http://en.wikipedia.org/wiki/Man-in-the-middle_attack).
 This technique embeds the attacker between the target user and their [shell](http://en.wikipedia.org/wiki/Shell_%28computing%29).
 From this position the attacker is able to inspect and capture all [I/O](http://en.wikipedia.org/wiki/I/o) as it crosses the terminal.
 This is similar to a [keystroke logger](http://en.wikipedia.org/wiki/Keystroke_logging), but will also return the output from the command line as well.
 In addition to the data being captured, it is also forwarded to a [remote listener](http://en.wikipedia.org/wiki/Netcat) for analysis in real time.

 This embedded position allows the attacker to capture *all* of the traffic that crosses the terminal. *This includes child processes and ssh sessions to other hosts!*